wpXtreme/wpdk/index.md

 For example, in creating the main object that contains the basic infrastructure of your plugin, using WPDK you can simply extends the WPDKWordPressPlugin object, and with this simple action you will have a great series of advantages, including:

 * The immediate availability of your plugin data, like name, version and textdomain.
-* The immediate availability of useful paths related to your plugin, like the plugin folder, the plugin main file name, the css and javascript folders, ecc.
+* The immediate availability of useful paths related to your plugin, like the plugin folder, the plugin main file name, ecc.
 * The automatic creation of hooks to WordPress filters related to activation, loading and deactivation of the plugin.
 * A clear flow distinction between code executed in WordPress admin area, and WordPress front end.
 In this way, you can quickly and easily insert your code in the right place, thus increasing readability, and plugin performance.